xiaoye-hua/xiaoye-hua.github.io/_posts/2017-12-20-Machine_learning_algorithms_summary.md

 ## 支持向量机 (Support Vector Machine)

 **Explain**
-1. supervised learning which is commonly use for classification
-3. Goal is to find the the hyperplane that have the greatest margin between the hyperplane and the train datasets. it will make sure all the data are correctly classfied.
-If no hyperplane, the datasets will be mapped into higher dimension with kernel triks to find the hyperplane
+1. Supervised learning which is commonly use for classification.
+The goal is to find the the hyperplane that have the greatest margin between the hyperplane and the train datasets.
+This hyperplane will make sure all the data are correctly classfied.
 4. Concepts explain
+    - Margin: the distince between the hypterplane and the nearest data points.
-    1. support vector: the points that are close to the hyperplane, which, if removed, would alter the position of hyperplane. they are critical elements in the datasets
+    - Support vector: the points that are close to the hyperplane, which, if removed, would alter the position of hyperplane. they are critical elements in the datasets
-    3. kernel triks:
+    - Kernel triks: It's a method to map the data into higher dimensions so that we can classified them to different class with a hyperplane.
+The most used kernel are: polymomial function and radial basis function(RBF).
+Other kernels are linear kernel and sigmoid kernel.
-5. Pros: accuracy;
+5. Pros: accuracy; works well on small cleaner dataset
-6. Cons: less effective on noiser data with ovelaping classes.
+6. Cons: less effective on noiser data with ovelaping classes; RF is more automated to train.
+However regarding SVM, there are more things to worry about such as the choose of kernel methods, the regularization penalty and so on.
 7. Usage: text classification

 ## 朴素贝叶斯(Naive Bayes Classifier)